 NOTE: The date entered in the “Created After” and “Created Before” fields will not be included in the query range.
 For example, if “2016-12-04” is entered in the “Created After” field, then the query will display results beginning on the day after (i.e., beginning on “2016-12-05”).

 An advanced query (Figure 12) is initiated by clicking on the Advanced text at the top right of the screen (Figure 2).
 The advanced query filter allows users to build structured queries using an SQL-like query language called ThreatConnect Query Language (TQL).
 See Using ThreatConnect Query Language (TQL) for more information.
 With this feature, an analyst can specify criteria that cannot be defined using a simple string query.

 Queries may be saved for later viewing or for use in custom dashboards (if enabled).

 - Click the vertical ellipsis icon at the top right of the screen (next to Basic or Advanced).
-A menu will appear (Figure 13).
+A menu will be displayed (Figure 13).

-- Click on Save Current Query..., and the Save Current Query... drawer will appear (Figure 14).
+- Click on Save Current Query..., and the Save Current Query... drawer will be displayed (Figure 14).

 - Enter a name for the query, and then click the SAVE button.
 To view all saved queries, choose the View Queries option from the vertical ellipsis menu.
-The View Queries drawer will appear (Figure 15).
+The View Queries drawer will be displayed (Figure 15).

 - Use the Filter box to enter text by which to filter the query names.
 Click on the name of a query to view it in the Browse screen.
 Click on the trash icon to delete a query.